openforis/sepal-doc/docs/source/setup/register.rst

    :alt: Sepal splash page.
    :align: center

 You can request an account by visiting `sepal.io <sepal.io>`_ and clicking :code:`Sign Up`.
-This will take you to a Google Doc signup form to fill out.
+This will take you to a Google Doc sign-up form to fill out.
 You will be set up with an account within a day or so.

 .. image:: ../img/setup/register/request_sepal.png
    :alt: Request access to sepal.io